sirrazor05/cloud/data_analyst/sql.md

 - When the combination of two or more columns uniquely identifies a row.
 - Often in many-to-many or versioning tables.

-### What is a CROSS JOIN? <a name="cross-join"></a>

-A CROSS JOIN returns the Cartesian product of two tables — meaning every row from the first table is combined with every row from the second.

-- If Table A has 3 rows and Table B has 4 rows, the result will have 3 × 4 = 12 rows.
-- It does not require any ON condition.